 Let’s say that I have data stored as a *CSV file, and I’d like to change this data from time to time.
 Following @bgchen, I can do this by storing the data on a Google Spreadsheet, and edit it there, which will effect changes in my notebook.
 Similarly, I can host this data on GitHub and edit it there.
 But I would really like to make changes from within the notebook itself.

 Using AWS S3 with an open CORS policy, I believe that any public user can theoretically ammend information on that objects (in this case, our .CSV file).
-Following @mike’s clarification, I can also limit my CORS policy to allow edits from only my notebook user.
+Following @mbostock’s clarification, I can also limit my CORS policy to allow edits from only my notebook user.
 So this seems promising.

 But now what?

 Without added complications of security keys and secrets, is it correct that an AWS S3 open CORS data object can readily be edited within a notebook?
 If so, how?